tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 Exclamations
 """""""""""""""""""""""""""""""""""""

-Now lets say you want to increase the priority if people are yelling in their message to you.
+Now let's say you want to increase the priority if people are yelling in their message to you.
 Here is a rule that increases the priority if there is an exclamation point in the message: